zothsu/pnwSolutions/README.md

 FIND TODO APP FOR GIT INEGRATION

 -[ ] Move away from google fonts, download ones to use.
 Or what is the preferred method for accesibility?
+-[ ] Mv favicon from public to src

 -[ ] **Add carousel component to reviews.astro**
 -[ ] Update contact page
    -[ ] Add to top, schedule 15min free btn
-   -[ ] Change contact header to "Prefer the written word?
-Send us an email!"
--[ ] Mv favicon from public to src
--[x] Update favicon with Tree SVG

 -[ ] Add to app.cal
    -[x] Digital Consultation